smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 ### Reasoning for the Elasticity value
 The Modulus of Elasticity (E) was selected to be at the minimum of the stated range, 8.5 Mpsi, to develop a conservative design approach.
 The smaller the value of the modulus of elasticity in axial load application, the lower the stiffness of the material.
 This shows the smallest value of the modulus of elasticity as the worst case for deflection calculation.
 The elongation formula optimized the length of the rod that would meet the stringent requirement of 0.009 inches deflection at the minimum stiffness.
-This will allow the beam to pass through the parametric analysis in any case, even if the stiffer aluminum alloy is used.
+This will allow the bar to pass through the parametric analysis in any case, even if the stiffer aluminum alloy is used.

 ### Reasoning for load value